 How can we achieve innovation and commercialisation?
 And what are the factors for successful circular economy innovation and commercialisation within and across value-chains, and in public-private collaboration?
 We will hear about how tools can enable a transition towards a circular economy and what more is still needed.

-3 Government and society's role in enabling the transition to circular economy
+3 Facilitating the transition to a circular economy

 We delve deepening into our understanding of the system conditions for the transition to circular economy, including policy instruments, user and citizen perspectives, technology, and research strategies.
 We will hear how cities and municipalities can drive the transition to circular consumers and circular industries.